 Hello and welcome to my first blog.

-I will be using this blog from time to time to vocalise random thoughts and musings on the subject of branding.
+I will be using this blog from time to time to vocalise random thoughts and musings on the subject of brands and branding.

 For those of you who already understand and have mastered branding, this will feel a little like ‘teaching grandma to suck eggs’.

 But, I set up Brand Satellite to help businesses become brands.
 I have twenty plus years’ of experience, many of which working with some of the most famous brands in the world.
 And I now want to use that experience and what I have learnt to help smaller companies benefit from thinking about themselves as a brand.

 Today, I enjoy working with businesses that have either never thought of their business as a brand before, or have a brand that isn’t performing to its potential.
 I find real satisfaction in creating brands and witnessing the effect it has on these companies.

 Anyway, back to the question of ‘What is a brand?’
 When mentioning the word brand, the most common response I receive is “We already have a logo.”

 A logo is not a brand.
 A logo is a symbol (or in the true sense of the origins of the word; logotype, is a typeface) that helps people to recognise a company.

 So, let’s call a logo ‘branding’ – a way of helping your customers to identify your brand.